pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 - Integrated Composer sites require a [nested docroot](/nested-docroot) architecture.
 When copying over code from the existing site, be sure to retain the new site's nested docroot structure and `web` docroot name.
   - Address the question of Composer packages being committed to version control, and how we need to not do that for IC
-- Partial `drupal-9/prepare-local-environment.md` says to install the terminus site clone plugin, but I'm not sure this is used?
 - Edward to adjust to alias or `former-platform`
-- `composer show` - not using this
 - have them remove packages from their list that we already include (drupal/core-recommended, drupal/core-composer-scaffold..)? wikimedia merge plugin?

 ## Will This Guide Work for Your Site?